Updated: 10/31/2019 | October 31st, 2019

 We’re building in-person chapters all around the world.
 Local chapters will meet consistently to share stories, trade advice, do activities together, and host events.
 We’re creating a space for people to meet travelers in their city (even if they or you are just passing through) and form friendships and bonds.
 Mixers, picnics, brunches, presentations, expert panels — anything that gets you inspired to travel more!

-(NOTE: These are just the first events!
-We’re going to be doing more events in the coming months.
-We’ll be on the West Coast, in the Midwest, other parts of Canada, the world, etc. This is just the first batch!
-If you don’t see destination, don’t worry!
-Our goal is to be everywhere! )
+(NOTE: These are just some of the first events!
+We’re going to be doing more events as time goes on.
+We’ll be in the Midwest, other parts of Canada, the world, etc. This is just the first few!
+If you don’t see a destination, don’t worry!
+Our goal is to be everywhere!
+You can find our complete list of upcoming events here.)

-Events are $10 (to help cover costs) and come with a free drink!
+Events are $10 (to help cover costs)!
 Plus, you can bring a friend for free (so if you split the costs it’s $5 per person!)

 How Can You be a Part of TNN?